wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `setupMemReq()` is defined in the header file.
 This method first checks whether the request is a flush.
 If true, then a dependency check is performed against all earlier requests in the queue `m_requestQueue`.
-If an earlier request (if there are multiple of them, just pick the most recent one) with the same address is found, then the dependency is tracked by adding the flush into `m_dependentRequests`, which is a map from the event that has the same address as the flush, to a set of dependent flushes.
+If an earlier request with the same address is found, then the dependency is tracked by adding the flush into `m_dependentRequests`, which is a map from the conflicting event that has the same address as the flush, to a set of dependent flushes.
-Besides, the flush event and the event it depends on is also inserted into `m_waitingFlushes`, which uses the flush event as key, and the other event as value.
+Besides, the flush event and all the events it depends on is also inserted into `m_waitingFlushes`, which uses the flush event as key, and the set of conflicting events as value.
+Note that if there are multiple of them, all of them will be recorded, and the flush can only complete if all the dependencies are resolved.

 The reason that dependencies between flushes and conflicting events are tracked is that, since the memory backend may reorder requests, it is not always guaranteed that requests will be completed in the order they they are processed by the memory controller.
-Consequently, flush instructions may be reordered with other memory requests, which might violate the ordering property of the flush, since it is expected by the upper level caches and the CPU that the flush be properly ordered with instructions on the same address.
+Consequently, flush instructions may be reordered with conflicting requests that are originally before it, which might violate the ordering property of the flush, since it is expected by the upper level caches and the CPU that the flush takes place after all preceding memory instructions in the program order.
+If this is not observed, certain programs that depend on this ordering, such as NVM applications, might just stop working.

 After potential dependencies are recorded, a new request ID allocated by calling `genReqId()` which simply increments the ID counter.
 Then a new `class MemReq` object is created and inserted into the queue `m_requestQueue`.